scripter3/hello-world/README.md

 Hi Humans!

-Hello nothing to know about me.
+You should know nothing about me.